ProteinEngineering-PESB2/numerical_representations_protein_seqs/README.md

 ## License

 All source code, environment configurations, datasets, and models are available for non-commercial use under the Creative Commons Attribution-Non-Commercial ShareAlike International License, Version 4.0 (CC-BY-NC-SA 4.0).
+The complete source code, datasets, and models are available under the Creative Commons Attribution-Non-Commercial ShareAlike International License, Version 4.0 (CC-BY-NC-SA 4.0) for open, non-commercial use.

+Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+NonCommercial — You may not use the material for commercial purposes .

+ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.